July 4th Children celebrating

 words by CharlottesvilleFamily Editors

-Indepence Day Events - from Parades to Fireworks
+Independence Day Events - From Parades to Fireworks & More

-It’s time to celebrate as if it were 1776!
+It’s time to celebrate like it’s 1776!
 Fourth of July fireworks are ready, so prepare to ooh and aah at the skies this Independence Day.
-Parades, fairs, and family 5ks are all part of the celebrations.
+Parades, fairs, and family 5ks are all part of the many local Charlottesville area celebrations.

 Charlottesville 4th of July Celebrations